-2.4.4 Amazon Web Services (AWS)
+3.3.4 Amazon Web Services (AWS)

-- 1. Perform the steps in Delete the helm namespace.
-These cloud provider agnostic steps will delete the helm chart and delete the hub's namespace.
+- 1. Perform the steps in Delete the helm release.
+These cloud provider agnostic steps will delete the Helm release and the Kubernetes namespace.
 This must be done before proceeding. - 2. on CI host:

 '''

 kops delete cluster <CLUSTER-NAME> --yes

+Leave CI host

-exit #(leave CI host)
+exit

-Terminicate CI Host
+Terminate CI host

-aws ec2 stop-instances --intance-ids <aws-instance id of CI HOST>
+aws ec2 stop-instances --instance-ids <aws-instance id of CI host>

-aws ec2 terminate-instances --instance-ids <aws-instance id of CI HOST>
+aws ec2 terminate-instances --instance-ids <aws-instance id of CI host>

 '''

-Note: cluster name was set as an env var aka: NAME=<somename>.k8s.local Stopping the CI host will still incure disk storage and Ip address costs, but the host can be restarted at a later date to resume using.

-Note: Sometimes AWS fails to delete parts of the stack on a first pass.
+- <CLUSTER NAME> should be <SOME NAME>.k8s.local. - Stopping the CI host will still incur disk storage and IP address costs, but the host can be restarted at a later date. - Sometimes AWS fails to delete parts of the stack on a first pass.
 Be sure to double-check that your stack has in fact been deleted, and re-perform the actions above if needed.